 - Any article that contains personal medical information about an identifiable living individual requires the patient’s explicit consent before we can publish it.
-We would like the patient to sign our consent form, which requires the patient to have read the article.
+We will need the patient to sign our consent form, which requires the patient to have read the article.
 If the patient has not seen a final version of the manuscript to be submitted to BMJ, the form must be amended to make clear what the patient has seen and that they have agreed to publication without having seen the final version of the manuscript.
 The consent form is available in multiple languages and the author must ensure that the form is in a language that the patient understands.

-- If consent cannot be obtained because the patient cannot be traced then publication will be possible only if the information can be sufficiently anonymised.
-Anonymisation means that neither the patient nor anyone else could identify the patient with certainty.
+- If consent cannot be obtained because the patient cannot be traced, then publication will be possible only if the information can be sufficiently anonymised*.
+Anonymisation means that neither the patient nor anyone else could identify the patient.
 A consequence of any anonymisation is likely to be the loss of information/evidence.
 If this happens we will include the following note at the end of the paper: “Detail has been removed from this case description/these case descriptions to ensure anonymity.
 The editors and reviewers have seen the detailed information available and are satisfied that the information backs up the case the authors are making.”
 Such anonymisation might, at an extreme, involve making the authors of the article anonymous.
-Please note that BMJ Case Reports has a stricter policy on patient consent, visit the journal’s website for more information

-- If the patient is dead the Data Protection Act does not apply, but the authors should seek permission from a relative (as a matter of courtesy and medical ethics).
-If the relatives are not contactable we will balance the worthwhileness of the case, the likelihood of identification, and the likelihood of offence if identified in making a decision on whether we should publish without a relative’s consent.
+- If the patient is dead the UK data protection law does not apply, but the authors should seek permission from a relative (as a matter of courtesy and medical ethics).
+If the relatives are not contactable we will balance the worthwhileness of the case, the likelihood of identification, and the likelihood of causing offence if identified in making a decision on whether we should publish without a relative’s consent.
 For BMJ Case Reports, a document must be submitted confirming that exhaustive attempts have been made to contact the family and that the paper has been sufficiently anonymised not to cause harm to the patient’s family.

 - Images – such as x rays, laparoscopic images, ultrasound images, pathology slides, or images of undistinctive parts of the body – or multimedia files (e.g. video, audio) may be used without consent so long as they are anonymised by the removal of any identifying marks and are not accompanied by text that could reveal the patient’s identity through clinical or personal detail.